stla/RCDT/cran-comments.md

 There was an issue with a unit test on Mac with the previous version.
-I definitely don't understand why this test fails on Mac.
-So I skip this test on Mac.
+It failed, because the Delaunay triangulation is not unique, and on Mac the result is different than the result obtained with Windows or Unix, but it is correct.
+So I relaxed this unit test.

 ## Testing environments

-- local R 4.1.2 installation, Windows 10
+- local R 4.1.2 installation, Linux Mint 20.3
 - win-builder
 - Ubuntu 20, via Github action
 - mac-builder